eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/preliminaries.rst

 "New in Ansible 1.5, “Vault” is a feature of ansible that allows keeping sensitive data such as passwords or keys in encrypted files, rather than as plaintext in your playbooks or roles.
-These vault files can then be distributed or placed in source control." [#]_
+These vault files can then be distributed or placed in source control." [#one]_

 vault-password script
 ~~~~~~~~~~~~~~~~~~~~~

-Vault's password can be retrieved from a script, as described in [#]_, passed to the
+Vault's password can be retrieved from a script, as described in [#two]_, passed to the
 option :bash:`--vault-id`, or :bash:`--vault-password-file`
 from the :bash:`ansible-vault` and :bash:`ansible-playbook` executables.